Skip to main content

 Hindman, Kentucky · FDIC Cert #289

-Bank of Hindman is an FDIC-insured bank (Certificate #289) with $263M in total assets and $215M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Hindman, an FDIC-insured bank (Certificate #289) with $263M in total assets and $215M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Hindman, Kentucky, the bank maintains a Tier 1 capital ratio of 15.16% (Well-Capitalized) and a nonperforming loan ratio of 1.66%.
-BankHealthData assigns a composite Health Grade of A (82/100).
+BankHealthData assigns a composite Health Grade of A (82/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Hindman (FDIC cert 289) is a community bank — $263M in total assets, $215M in deposits, serving the Hindman, Kentucky area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.